 Excess body weight is one of the most common bulging disc causes.
-That’s because the burden of carrying additional body weight increases the strain placed on the neck and back, which can have a profound impact on the intervertebral discs that normally cushion and support the spine.
-As a result, individuals who are overweight and experiencing bulging discs or other similar conditions are often advised to shed pounds as part of their initial treatment regimen.
+That’s because the burden of carrying additional body weight increases the strain placed on the neck and back, which can have a profound impact on the discs that normally cushion and support the spine.
+As a result, individuals who are overweight and experiencing bulging discs or other similar conditions are often advised to shed excess pounds as part of their initial treatment regimen.

-The anatomical makeup of the intervertebral discs
+The anatomical makeup of the spine’s discs

-In many ways, intervertebral discs act like the body’s natural shock absorbers.
-These thick, spongy pads separate adjacent vertebral bodies, but are also highly flexible, which gives the neck and back the necessary range of motion.
-The trouble with the discs, however, is that they have a tendency to deteriorate over the years – particularly in the neck and lower back where the segments of the spine support significant body weight and have a wide range of motion.
+In many ways, spinal discs act like the body’s natural shock absorbers.
+These thick spongy pads separate adjacent vertebral bodies but are also highly flexible, which gives the neck and back the necessary range of motion.
+The trouble with the discs, however, is that they have a tendency to deteriorate over the years — particularly in the neck and lower back where the segments of the spine support significant body weight and have a wide range of motion.
 When a person is overweight, the spine is responsible for supporting even more body weight than intended, which can overburden the discs and lead to potential problems.

-Specifically, a bulging disc occurs when pressure on the disc causes it to swell beyond its normal parameters between the vertebrae.
+Specifically, a bulging disc occurs when pressure on the disc causes it to swell beyond its normal boundaries between the vertebrae.
 The condition can be entirely asymptomatic, but when a bulging disc interferes with or irritates a neighboring nerve root, the following symptoms can occur depending on the location of the problem: